 01 of 08

 This stand is typical of the produce stands in the farmers market section of the Marché du Vieux Port.
-During my visit, in November, there was still plenty of variety because root vegetables can be harvested so late, greens can be kept going with hoop houses and other season extenders, and storage produce like apples and winter squash are still available from the earlier fall harvest.
+During a visit in November, there was still plenty of variety because root vegetables can be harvested so late, greens can be kept going with hoop houses and other season extenders, and storage produce like apples and winter squash are still available from the earlier fall harvest.
 This vendor, like many others, augments her seasonal offerings with preserves and apple butter.

 02 of 08